codegreencreative/Infusionsoft-SDK-Laravel4/README.md

 Install Instructions
 ==================
-Install the package using composer (by adding the require entry into your app's composer.json file) and add the following entry to the array of service providers found in app/config/app.php:
+Install the [package](https://packagist.org/packages/spoolphiz/infusionsoft) using composer and add the following entry to the array of service providers found in app/config/app.php:

 `'Spoolphiz\Infusionsoft\InfusionsoftServiceProvider'`